Fragtality/PilotsDeck/README.md

 - Please **make it clear** in the Profile or File Name for **which StreamDeck Type** a Profile is intended for - so that the User can choose the correct StreamDeck on Installation.
 There is no automatic Way because for whatever Reason, Elgato does not export that Information.
 - You can include additional Files in the Package (e.g. FSUIPC Scripts, a Readme, Simulator Modules) in the **Extras** Folder.
 If put there, the Profile Manager will place the Files on the User's Desktop for easier retrieval (in a Folder named after the Package File's Name).

+NOTE: The Profile Manager has a 'Create Package' View to assist with the Creation and Update of Package Files.
 <br/>

 **Package Description**<br/>